-Helping Individuals of All Ages with Intellectual & Developmental Disabilities Lead Fulfilling Lives
+Helping Individuals of All Ages and Backgrounds with Intellectual & Developmental Disabilities Lead Fulfilling Lives

 We take a person-centered approach to care.
 We learn what is important to each individual and their families.
 Then, we assist them in developing and implementing an individualized plan that meets their needs and goals for leading a fulfilling life.
 Some may only request help with connecting to resources such as applying for disability-related income or medical benefits.
 Others may need assistance in their home or when they are out in the community.